Building Community Capacity

 International RJ Research Endeavor

-The Adler School of Professional Psychology will engage both the Chicago and Vancouver campuses in research as to how Restorative Justice practices have been implemented in courts, schools, and society at large.
+The Adler University will engage both the Chicago and Vancouver campuses in research as to how Restorative Justice practices have been implemented in courts, schools, and society at large.
 An international comparison can be made, along with outcome measures, and recommendations.
 A white paper on this endeavor will be produced.